gmusicproxy/gmusicproxy/README.md

 ### Changelog
 - 1.0.7b1 (unreleased):
+  - possibility to bind to a specific network interface (thanks to fgtham)
   - bug fixes (shoutcast metadata)
 - 1.0.6 (2016-12-03):
   - support for concurrent requests (thanks to Pierre Karashchuk)